Dismental/Dismental/README.md

 ## Ignore
 There's a `/Godot/.gdlintignore` file where you can include files that should be ignored by the linter when directories looked through.

+# Scripts
+There are some scripts included to automate certain workflows.
+Run these scripts using `sh ./<script-name>.sh`.

+* gdnative_compile_run
+This will compile the gdnative source files & directly run the main scene, easy for quick debugging when developing.